Be vigilant about back-to-school stress

 It can be difficult for a child to express their feelings.
 Show interest in their lives and ask some questions to help them pinpoint the cause of their stress, for example: Are you sad your team didn’t make the playoffs?
 Are you nervous about the start of school?
 Let them talk about their emotions, and then validate their experience.
 Explain that stress is something everyone lives from time to time and that eventually, it will pass.

 Help the child problem-solve so they can find healthy ways to cope with their stress.
-For example, it can be hard to go back to everyday activities after many months in lock down.
-Proceed gradually.
-Suggest the child start with shorter outings with a limited number of friends, for example, close to home or at a nearby park.
+For example, many people found it difficult to do everyday activities after Covid-19 restrictions were lifted.
+In this case, parents could tell kids to start with short outings with a limited number of friends, for example, close to home or at a nearby park.

 Children and teens respond well to a structured life.
 It gives them a sense of control and predictability, which is reassuring.
 Before going back to school, it is important to re-implement the family’s routine as much as possible.
 Get up at the same time, eat at the same time, encourage a regular bedtime routine including going to sleep earlier.